yojaywork-max/hydro-whiplash-research-summary/README.md

 The document aim to summarize how whiplash is calculated based on Tan's framework, and some revision that we propose for further study.
 We will walk through the following sections:
-**Motivation of hydrological whiplash analysis, Tan's framework, Whiplash calculation under climate change trend, Our proposed revision** .
+**Core idea, Tan's framework, Whiplash calculation under climate change trend, Our proposed revision** .

 Data source in our analysis: **ERA5-land-only**